 focuses on the Italian-American community in St. Louis (MO).

-- Andrew D. Hoffman – Penn State University.
+- Hoffman, Andrew D. – The Pennsylvania State University (USA).

 language variation and change, language contact, Arabic dialects, Modern Hebrew, comparative Semitic linguistics.

-- Jonathan Kasstan – Queen Mary University of London.
+- Kasstan, Jonathan – Queen Mary University of London (UK).

-- Mark Richard Lauersdorf – University of Kentucky.
+- Lauersdorf, Mark Richard – University of Kentucky (USA).

 data-driven corpus-based investigation, with statistical and visualization data analysis, to identify patterns of language variation and change in complex language contact environments (Romance, Germanic, Slavic languages).